-- the general economic growth or decline in the U.S. or foreign markets; - the reduction or cancellation of orders by customers, whether as a result of a loss of market share by us or our customers, changes in the design of customers' products or slowing demand for our products or customers' products; - the amount of new customer orders we book and ship in any particular fiscal quarter, which accounts for a material amount of our net revenue in any particular quarter, and which can often be weighted toward the latter part of each fiscal quarter, making the timing of recognition of the associated revenue difficult to forecast and susceptible to slippage between quarters; - the relative linearity of our shipments within any particular fiscal quarter, in that a less linear shipment pattern within a given fiscal quarter tends to result in lower gross margin in that quarter and a shipment pattern weighted toward the latter part of a fiscal quarter tends to reduce our cash flows from operations in that quarter, as collections of related receivables do not occur until later fiscal periods; - the gain or loss of a key customer or significant changes in demand from or the financial condition of one or more key customers; - fluctuations in the levels of component inventories held by our customers, as well as their ability to manage the inventory that they hold and to forecast accurately their demand for our products; - the fluctuations in manufacturing output, yields, capacity levels, quality control or other potential problems or delays we or our subcontractors may experience in the fabrication, assembly, testing or delivery of our products; - the fluctuations in demand relating to the A&D market due to changes in government programs, budgets or procurement; - the market acceptance of our products and particularly the timing and success of new product and technology introductions by us, customers or competitors; - our ability to predict market requirements and evolving industry standards accurately and in a timely manner; - the amount, timing and relative success of our investments in research and development, which impacts our ability to develop, introduce and market new products and solutions on a timely basis; - the period-to-period changes in the mix of products we sell, which can result in lower gross margin; - the availability, quality and cost of semiconductor wafers and other raw materials, equipment, components and internal or outsourced manufacturing, packaging and test capacity, particularly where we have only one qualified source of supply; - the effects of seasonal and other changes in customer demand; - the effects of competitive pricing pressures, including decreases in average selling prices of our products; - the effects of impairment charges associated with intangible assets, including goodwill and acquisition-related intangible assets; - the loss of key personnel or the shortage of available skilled workers; - the effects of factors that could cause our reported domestic and foreign income taxes and income tax rate to increase in future periods, such as limits on our ability to utilize net operating losses or tax credits and the geographic distribution of our income, which may change from period to period; and - the effects of war, natural disasters, acts of terrorism, macroeconomic uncertainty or decline or geopolitical unrest.
+- the general economic growth or decline in the U.S. or foreign markets; - the reduction or cancellation of orders by customers, whether as a result of a loss of market share by us or our customers, changes in the design of customers' products or slowing demand for our products or customers' products; - the amount of new customer orders we book and ship in any particular fiscal quarter, which accounts for a material amount of our net revenue in any particular quarter, and which can often be weighted toward the latter part of each fiscal quarter, making the timing of recognition of the associated revenue difficult to forecast and susceptible to slippage between quarters; - the relative linearity of our shipments within any particular fiscal quarter, in that a less linear shipment pattern within a given fiscal quarter tends to result in lower gross margin in that quarter and a shipment pattern weighted toward the latter part of a fiscal quarter tends to reduce our cash flows from operations in that quarter, as collections of related receivables do not occur until later fiscal periods; - the gain or loss of a key customer or significant changes in demand from or the financial condition of one or more key customers; - fluctuations in the levels of component inventories held by our customers, as well as their ability to manage the inventory that they hold and to forecast accurately their demand for our products; - the fluctuations in manufacturing output, yields, capacity levels, quality control or other potential problems or delays we or our subcontractors may experience in the fabrication, assembly, testing or delivery of our products; - the fluctuations in demand relating to the I&D market due to changes in government programs, budgets or procurement; - the market acceptance of our products and particularly the timing and success of new product and technology introductions by us, customers or competitors; - our ability to predict market requirements and evolving industry standards accurately and in a timely manner; - the amount, timing and relative success of our investments in research and development, which impacts our ability to develop, introduce and market new products and solutions on a timely basis; - the period-to-period changes in the mix of products we sell, which can result in lower gross margin; - the availability, quality and cost of semiconductor wafers and other raw materials, equipment, components and internal or outsourced manufacturing, packaging and test capacity, particularly where we have only one qualified source of supply; - the effects of seasonal and other changes in customer demand; - the effects of competitive pricing pressures, including decreases in average selling prices of our products; - the effects of impairment charges associated with intangible assets, including goodwill and acquisition-related intangible assets; - the loss of key personnel or the shortage of available skilled workers; - the effects of factors that could cause our reported domestic and foreign income taxes and income tax rate to increase in future periods, such as limits on our ability to utilize net operating losses or tax credits and the geographic distribution of our income, which may change from period to period; - the exposure of our operations to possible capital and exchange controls, expropriation and other restrictive government actions, changes in intellectual property legal protections and remedies, as well as political unrest, unstable governments and legal systems and inter-governmental disputes; - further clarifications and/or changes in interpretations of existing laws and regulations, trade policies or changes in laws and regulations, in the U.S. and other countries; and - the effects of war, natural disasters, acts of terrorism, macroeconomic uncertainty or decline or geopolitical unrest.